Copyright © Karl Dahlke, 2022

 Despite its name, a firefly is not a fly, but rather, a beetle, with four wings.
 There are about 2,000 species of fireflies, contributing to the 400,000 species of beetles, that constitute nearly a quarter of all animal species on Earth. biologists often remark that if a Creator fashioned each animal "after his kind", as suggested by Genesis 1:24, then he has an inordinate fondness for beetles.

 A firefly generates flashes of light through a process called bioluminescence, primarily to attract a mate.
 Why then doesn't the firefly get eaten?
 Whenever an animal advertises itself, through bright colors or flashing lights or other signals, it is often poisonous or harmful in some fashion.
 The signal doesn't mean, “Hey, come over here and eat me”, that wouldn't make evolutionary sense.
 It usually means, “Stay away from me, I'm dangerous, or at least not worth your time.”
 This is illustrated by the stripes on a skunk, or the bright colors on the poison dart frogs of Central and South America.
 As it turns out, many species of firefly contain steroid poisons similar to these frogs.
 They can flash away without being eaten, because they taste bad, and if enough fireflies are ingested, the predator could become ill.
+Click here for some of the most dangerous spiders and insects in the world.

-Even larvae can emit light, and these are sometimes called glowworms.
+Even firefly larvae can emit light, and these are sometimes called glowworms.
 In 1902, Paul Lincke wrote an operetta, Lysistrata, that contained the song Glow-Worm.
 Johnny Mercer modified the lyrics for a 1952 recording by the Mills Brothers, which spent 21 weeks on the charts, including 3 weeks at number 1.

 Hemi is Greek for half, as in hemisphere, thus hemiptera are the half-wing bugs, including cicadas, aphids, and leafhoppers.
 The name refers to the insect's forewings, which are hardened near the base, and thin and membranous near the ends.
 This gives them the appearance of being a half wing.